flexudy-pipe/sentence-doctor/README.md

 **Explanation**:</br>
 * We are telling the model to repair the sentence with the prefix "repair_sentence: "
-* Then appending the sentence we want to repair **sentence[1]** which is "m a medical doct"
+* Then append the sentence we want to repair **sentence[1]** which is "m a medical doct"
 * Next we give some context to the model.
-In the case, some text that occured before the sentence and some text appearing after the sentence in the original text.
+In the case, the context is some text that occured before the sentence and some text that appeard after the sentence in the original text.
- * To do that, we append the keyword **context :**
+ * To do that, we append the keyword "context :"
  * Append **{sentence[0]}** "{That is my job I a}".
 (Note how it is sourrounded by curly braces).
  * Append **{sentence[2]}** "{I save lives}".
 * At last we tell the model this is the end of the input with </s>.